rails/rails/guides/source/api_app.md

 end
 ```

-Choosing Middlewares
+Choosing Middleware
 --------------------

-An API application comes with the following middlewares by default:
+An API application comes with the following middleware by default:

 - `Rack::Sendfile`
 - `ActionDispatch::Static`